KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 To run our code in evaluation mode, set the `--mode` to `test`.

+**Please remember to set     logging_on = True parameter to false when evaluating the model or else it will make an error.**

 ```shell
 # For CIFAR10
 CUDA_VISIBLE_DEVICES=0 python auto_novel.py --mode test --dataset_name cifar10 --model_name resnet_cifar10 --exp_root ./data/experiments/pretrained/